Adebimpe96/ReadmeTemplates/readme.md

 ## Dependencies
 The needed dependencies and their versions can be found in the package.json file.

 ## Setting Up on your Local `[For Windows]` :
 - Switch to the Most updated Branch `develop` in most cases.
-- The Python version needs to be added to the environment variable path after which a window build tool will be installed.
-Run the following command as a powershell Admin, `npm install --global --production windows-build-tools`
+- Run the following command as a powershell Admin to install a windows build tool.
+  `npm install --global --production windows-build-tools`

    `npm install --global node-gyp`
-- This project has node-saas as one of its dependencies which depends on nodeJS version.
-- You can use `nvm current` to check the version of node you are using and `nvm use latest` to use the latest node version.
+- Check [(https://github.com/coreybutler/nvm-windows#overview)] to learn more about using nvm to switch node versions.
-- Ensure to have deleted the node modules and package lock files, then run `npm install --global npm@7` to use npm version 7 for this project.
+- Run `npm install --global npm@7` to use npm version 7 for this project.
-- Reinstall the node modules by running `npm install --legacy-peer-deps` to ignore peer dependencies and proceed with the installation.
+- Reinstall the node modules by running `npm install --legacy-peer-deps`.
-- This project also expects postcss version 8 as peer dependency, run `npm install -D postcss@8` to insatll and save as a dev-dependency.
+- Run `npm install -D postcss@8` to install postcss.